1. Blog

 Missoula, MT (Jun)

-Big Sky Country features eye-popping nature and one of the most beloved half marathons in the U.S. As evidenced by its rhapsodic reviews on RaceRaves, Missoula gets everything right, from pre-race communication to breathtaking scenery to spot-on support.
-Merging with the second half of the marathon course, the tranquil route crosses photogenic Maclay Bridge (listed on the National Register of Historic Places) and enters residential Missoula where locals offer cooling sprinklers, enthusiastic support and even a piano serenade en route to a triumphant downtown finish.
+Big Sky Country boasts eye-popping nature and one of the most beloved half marathons in the U.S. As evidenced by its rhapsodic reviews on RaceRaves, Missoula gets everything right, from pre-race communication to breathtaking scenery to spot-on support.
+Merging with the marathon at mile 16, the tranquil route crosses photogenic Maclay Bridge and enters residential Missoula where locals offer cooling sprinklers, spirited support, and even a piano serenade en route to a downtown finish.
 Strategically located between Glacier National Park to the north and Yellowstone/Grand Teton National Parks to the south, and with hospitality to spare, Missoula’s “top-notch” event is a jewel of the Treasure State.

 Nebraska